-At this time, I’m set up for upper-body portraits.
-You’re welcome to bring your fancy pants and dancing shoes (especially if they make you feel more you), but know that they won’t be in the shot.
+I make torso-and-up portraits.
+You’re welcome to bring your fancy pants and dancing shoes (especially if they help you feel more you), but know that they won’t be in the shot.

 Here’s an overview of what we’ll do:

-- As a guiding rule, less is more.
+- I do not provide hair and makeup, so please do your own before arriving.
+Remember: less is more.
 Makeup that looks great in public will look overdone under the bright lights of my studio, and high image quality of my camera.

 - Get plenty of sleep for three days before our shoot.
 Drink lots of water and avoid alcohol.